google/WebFundamentals/src/content/en/updates/News/2015/08/using-web-app-manifest-to-set-solid-color-loading-screen.markdown

 tags:
   - manifest
   - webapp
-description: "Improve your perceived loading performance for web apps launched from the homescreen."
+description: "Improve your perceived loading performance for web apps launched from the home screen."
 ---

 When you launch your web app from the home screen a number of things happen behind the